What is a Static IP address?

 Does a static IP improve internet speed?

-No. They have absolutely no impact on your broadband speed.
+No. They have absolutely no impact on your business broadband speed or latency.
 They allow you to run efficient and secure network services.
 However, they have no impact on your internet speed.

 Do I automatically get a static IP?